dopiyo85/week_two_ip/README.md

 ## Setup/Installation Requirements

-- This is a great place to be, to learn more on Diana
+- Input your date of birth
-- You will learn on Diana's Background including education, job experience etc.
+- Pick your gender
-- You will learn on Diana's reason for doing the course.
+- Hit the 'generate' button
-- The project is easy-to-understand
+- Get your Akan name

 - Just click on the hyperlinks that will direct you to view Github projects.
 - Git clone https://github.com/dopiyo85/week_two_ip.git
 - Open cloned code on VS code